-Air temperature anomalies for Croatia in January 2015
+Air temperature anomalies for Croatia in March 2015

-According to percentile ranks and classification ratings, thermal conditions in Croatia for January 2015 have been described by following categories: normal (Zavižan as well as part of the Middle and Southern Adriatic), warm (part of the Northern, Middle and Southern Adriatic) and very warm (the remaining part of Croatia).
+According to percentile ranks and classification ratings, thermal conditions in Croatia for March 2015 have been classified by following categories: warm (part of Central Croatia as well as the part of the Northern and Middle Adriatic) and normal (the remainig part of Croatia).

-Precipitation amounts for Croatia in January 2015
+Precipitation amounts for Croatia in March 2015

 An analysis of the precipitation amounts for March 2015 expressed as percentages (%) of 1961-1990 average, shows that these precipitation amounts were mainly below average.
 A comparison with the multi-annual average reveals that corresponding precipitation amounts for March 2015 were within the range from 29% to 237% of the mentioned average for this month.